Diversity and Inclusion

 Promotion System

 The Human Resources and General Affairs Division is playing a central role in developing diversity-related systems and frameworks so that every one of our employees, with their diverse abilities and values, can maximize their potential.
-In addition, to facilitate employment of people with disabilities at Shiga Works, our production site, we have established a department dedicated to expanding job opportunities for people with disabilities.
+In addition, to facilitate employment of people with disabilities at Shiga Works, one of our production sites, we have established a department dedicated to expanding job opportunities for people with disabilities.
+In fiscal 2024, the Human Capital Management Subcommittee, which is established as a subcommittee of the Sustainability Promotion Committee, launched a new D&I project to promote an environment in which a diverse workforce can thrive.

 Major Initiatives